webpack/webpack.js.org/src/content/api/node.md

 * `.run(callback)`
 * `.watch(watchOptions, handler)`

 W> The API only supports a single concurrent compilation at a time.
-When using `run` wait for it to finish until calling `run` or `watch` again.
-When using `watch` call `close` and wait for it to finish before calling `run` or `watch` again.
+When using `run`, wait for it to finish before calling `run` or `watch` again.
+When using `watch`, call `close` and wait for it to finish before calling `run` or `watch` again.
 Concurrent compilations will corrupt the output files.

 ## Run